Mu-L/godot-addons/doc/docs/addons/hide_private_properties.md

 You can change this behavior in the editor settings under `Interface -> Inspector -> Hide Private Properties`.
 It will be enabled by default.
 To search for overridden properties, this plugin will give you a dialog under `Project -> Tools -> Scan for private property overrides...`

-!!! note "Credits"

-    You are not required to credit this plugin in your in-app credits, as it is only used within the editor and not in the final product.
-However, you may do so if you wish.

 [**Download**](https://github.com/kenyoni-software/godot-addons/releases/tag/latest)

 ## Compatibility